Controlling unfolding in type theory: The metatheory of TT P

-We use the bi-initial atomic substitution algebra as a \DefEmph{figure shape} in the sense of Sterling~\cite[\S4.3]{sterling:phd} to instantiate synthetic Tait computability.
-Here we transition into the 2-category of Grothendieck topoi, geometric morphisms, and geometric transformations, guided by a \DefEmph{phase distinction} between ``object-space'' and ``meta-space''~\cite{sterling:naive:2022}; object-space refers to the object language embodied in the model $\IMod$, whereas meta-space refers to the metalanguage embodied in the model $\AtmMod$.
+We shall use the bi-initial atomic substitution model over $\IMod$ as a \DefEmph{figure shape} in the sense of \citet[\S4.3]{sterling:phd} to instantiate synthetic Tait computability.
+Here we transition into the 2-category of Grothendieck topoi, geometric morphisms, and geometric transformations, guided by a \DefEmph{phase distinction} between ``object-space'' and ``meta-space''~\citep{sterling:phd};\footnote{In his doctoral dissertation, Sterling referred to ``object-space'' and ``meta-space'' as \emph{syntactic} and \emph{semantic} respectively~\citep{sterling:phd}.
+However, there are compelling reasons to consider object-space more semantic than meta-space (in which various admissibilities hold that will not be preserved by homomorphisms of models), so we have changed terminology to avoid confusion.} object-space refers to the object language embodied in the model $\IMod$, whereas meta-space refers to the metalanguage embodied in the model $\AtmMod$.
 Later on, we will construct a \emph{glued} topos in which we may speak of constructs that have extent in both object-space and meta-space.
-We follow Anel and Joyal~\cite{anel:2021} and Vickers~\cite{vickers:2007} in emphasizing the distinction between a topos $\XTop$ and the category of sheaves $\Sh{\XTop}$ presenting it:
+We follow \citet{anel:2021} and \citet{vickers:2007} in emphasizing the distinction between a topos $\XTop$ and the category of sheaves $\Sh{\XTop}$ presenting it:

 \begin{definition} We denote by $\ObjTop$ and $\MetaTop$ the \DefEmph{object-space} and \DefEmph{meta-space topoi} respectively, with underlying categories of sheaves $\Sh{\ObjTop} = \Psh{\IMod_\diamond}$ and $\Sh{\MetaTop} = \Psh{\AtmMod_\diamond}$. \end{definition}